qingcao85/medkraft/README.md

 # medkraft

-## 1. "Epidural analgesia in patients with traumatic rib fractures - a systematic review of randomised controlled trials"
+## 1. research paper "Epidural analgesia in patients with traumatic rib fractures - a systematic review of randomised controlled trials", following 1.1.1 - 1.3.3 belong to this research paper:
 1.1.1: author: Yang et al.
 1.1.2: publication journal: Journal of Clinical Nursing 1.1.3: year of publication: 2020